hyperware-ai/hyperware-book/src/kit/publish.md

 short: `kit p`

-`kit publish` creates entries in the Kimap, publishing the given package according to the `app-store`s protocol.
+`kit publish` creates entries in the Hypermap, publishing the given package according to the `app-store`s protocol.
 It can also be used to update or unpublish previously-published packages.
-`kit publish` directly writes to the Kimap: it does not interact with a Kinode.
+`kit publish` writes directly to the Hypermap: it does not interact with a Hyperware node.

 ## Example Usage